 Sheehan had initially contacted the school about the ramp last year, but it had been too far along into the school year to take on a project of that scale.

 The students are beginning work on the projects within the next week.
 The students will be constructing both the ramp and the shed on their school premises and will be bringing the final projects over later to be installed.
-Paul Jussaume, vocational coordinator at Nashoba Tech, said he expects the projects to both be installed by the spring,
+Paul Jussaume, vocational coordinator at Nashoba Tech, said he expects the projects to both be installed by the spring, but it will ultimately depend on weather conditions.

 The reason why the projects are being built off site, to be brought over later, is because of the unreliable winter weather.
 By doing the work in-house, there won't be any time lost.